Chapel of Lariboisiere Hospital, Paris: History

 The chapel is dedicated to Saint Landry, Bishop of Paris and founder of the Hotel-Dieu hospital in 651.

 The chapel served military personnel during the French Revolution of 1848, the Paris Commune, and the First World War.
-THe church, like the hospital, had various names since its founding; it was the Hospital of the North, the Hospital Louis-Philippe, and the Hospital of the Repbulic, before finally taking its present name.
+The church, like the hospital, had various names since its founding; it was the Hospital of the North, the Hospital Louis-Philippe, and the Hospital of the Republic, before finally taking its present name.

 Exterior

 The chapel is placed in the corner of the hospital site, facing a large court of honor.
 The tower is designed with different classic]al orders on each level; with Doric architecture features on the ground level, Ionic on the first level above, and the Corinthian order on the bell tower.

 The first level is decorated with allegorical statues representing Faith, Hope and Charity.
 These were made by Julien-Charles Dubois (1806-1891).

 Sculpture on the facade: "Faith", "Hope" and "Charity".